-The applicant must report all assistance received from other sources for the repair, replacement, or reconstruction of their damaged property.
-The DOB Analyst evaluates all benefits reported by the Applicant during the application collection process for accuracy, coordinates with private insurance providers and other organizations to verify benefits received and performs a search of third-party data sources to identify potential DOB that was unreported by the Applicant.
+DOB Analysts will perform the first level of review for all potential duplication of benefits (DOB) during preliminary eligibility determinations.
+As part of this review, the DOB Analyst evaluates all benefits reported by the Applicant during the application collection process for accuracy, coordinates with private insurance providers and other organizations to verify benefits received and performs a search of third-party data sources to identify potential DOB that was unreported by the Applicant.

 An Applicant's total DOB amount received will impact the Program grant amount available to them.
-The total DOB amount is deducted from the total cost of rehabilitation or reconstruction, as determined by the Scope of Work (SOW), which may leave a Funding Gap.
+The total DOB amount is deducted from the total cost of Rehabilitation or Reconstruction, as determined by the Scope of Work (SOW), which may leave a gap funding amount.